 The results of these tests provide a continuing record of each child's academic progress in comparison with national norms.
-They provide important data to your child's teacher for identifying individual strengths and weaknesses in order to provide more effective individualized instruction.
+They are also an invaluable aid to your child's teacher for identifying individual strengths and weaknesses in order to provide more effective individualized instruction.
 During the coming school year, the following tests may be administered to your child as part of this program.